queicherius/gw2api-client/docs/cache-storages.md

 api.cacheStorage(cacheCustom({foo: 'bar'}))
 ```

-This function has to return an object containing implementations of the following methods, which all have to return a `Promise` object.
+This function has to return an object containing implementations of the following functions, which all have to return a `Promise` object.

 - `get(key)` - Gets a single value by key.
 Resolves `null` if the value does not exist or is expired.
 - `mget([key, key, ...])` - Gets multiple values by keys.
 Resolves an array.
 Missing and expired elements are either not included in the return array or set to `null`.